Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 `Status` is `Pending`, `Filled`, or `Cancelled`, Cancelled orders can No longer be settled.

 `Last Settled Price` is updated after every settlement.

+`Settled` stores how much of the destination token the maker has received, is updated after every settlement - partial or whole.

 - price